-Brian Guehring is the Playwright in Residence and Education Director of the Omaha Theater Company, (one of the nation’s ten largest professional theaters for young people) where he has adapted the world premiere scripts of the Newbery Award winning novel Julie of the Wolves (directed by Everett Quinton) Miss Bindergarten, Sherlock Holmes and the First Baker Street Irregular, Holiday Time Around the World, and Sacagawea: Discovering History.
+Brian Guehring is the Playwright in Residence and Education Director of the Omaha Theater Company, (one of the nation’s largest professional theaters for young people) where he has adapted the world premiere scripts of the Newbery Award winning novel Julie of the Wolves (directed by Everett Quinton) Miss Bindergarten, Sherlock Holmes and the First Baker Street Irregular, Holiday Time Around the World, and Sacagawea: Discovering History.
 Brian also collaborated with puppeteer and director Stephanie Jacobson on a new mulit-media puppetry production of two Hans Christian Andersen fairy tales The Grocer’s Goblin and The Little Mermaid which was featured at a TYA/USA regional conference.
 Brian’s scripts have won several national and regional awards.
 His adaptation of The Misfits was honored as one of the top 10 local productions by the Omaha World Herald (the only TYA production honored), was featured in an article in TCG’s American Theater Magazine, and was selected in 2012 for a Playwights in Our Schools residency in Park City High School.
 His original Theater in Education play The Super Adventures of Nutrition Man and Dr. Exercise and his adaptations of Where the Red Fern Grows and Old Yeller won AATE (American Alliance for Theater and Education) Unpublished Play Project Awards.
 His script The Bully Show was selected for the 2002 New Visions/New Voices new play development workshop at the Kennedy Center.
 Brian received a playwriting fellowship from the Nebraska Arts Council in 2002.
 His original script script King Chemo won the Southwest Theater Association’s 1997 Best New Play for Children, and his original play Creating Haley’s World was selected in 2003 for development in the inaugural Playwrights in the Schools program.
 His adaptation of the Newbery Award winning novel Julie of the Wolves was selected for the New Play Readings Series at the Growing Stages Theater Company in New Jersey.
 His plays have been produced by Lexington Children’s Theater, Imagination Stage, South Carolina Children’s Theater, A. D. Players in Houston, Apple Tree Theater for Young Audiences in Chicago, Barter Theater of Virginia, Town Hall Theater in Dayton, Walnut Street Theater in Philadelphia, and other schools and theaters across the country.
 Stronger than Strong: Great American Tall Tale Heroines, The Brave Little Tailor, King Chemo and The Bully Show are published by Dramatic Publishing Company and his 10 minute play Mindless Drooling Teenage Zombie Bullies is published in the Dramatic Publishing Company’s The Bully Plays.

 Brian Guehring has received regional and national attention for his work using improvisational drama with gay, lesbian, bisexual, transgendered and straight allied youth.
 He presented his work at several American Alliance for Theater and Education national conferences, the national LGBT Task Force Conference in 2006, the Texas Network of Youth Services Annual Conference, and won a prestigious Rockefeller Foundation Grant.
 Pride Players won a Human and Civil Rights Award from the National Education Association in 2006, was the keynote performance at the 2012 AATE National Conference, and hosted a National Queer Youth Theater Director Retreat in the summer of 2011.
 Brian served as the founding Co-President of the Pride Youth Theater Alliance.

-Brian Guehring has also been a member of the resident acting company at the Omaha Theater Company for Young People for the past 15 years.
+Brian Guehring has also been a member of the resident acting company at the Omaha Theater Company for Young People for the past 16 years.
 He has been seen on stage as Prince John/Will Scarlett/Little John/Friar Tuck in Robin Hood, Linus in You’re a Good Man Charlie Brown, Scarecrow in Wizard of Oz, Harry in Harry the Dirty Dog, Captain Meriwether Lewis in Sacagawea: Discovering History, and in ballets as Uncle Drosselmier/Mouse King in the Nutcracker and Stepsister in Cinderella.
 Brian earned his BA in theater from Duke University.
 He was recently invited to participate on the National Endowment of the Arts’s five person review panel for national arts education grants.
 In 2013 AATE honored Brian with the Lin Wright Special Recognition Citation for establishing special programs, developing experimental work, making a distinctive educational contribution and providing meritorious service furthering theatre and drama for young people.
 Brian is currently serving on the national board of directors of Theater for Young Audiences/USA, the United States Center for the International Association of Theatre for Children and Young People (ASSITEJ), and a national membership organization that strengthens the artistic and cultural impact of theatre for young audiences by empowering, connecting and inspiring our members – thereby fostering a global appreciation of the field’s excellence.